fconcepts-implgame/FCILisp/README.md

 ### Pairs

-There are no such value as lists, just pairs in FciLisp.
+There are no such value as lists, just pairs in FCILisp.

 But you can construct lists by using pairs as below.